2017

 }

-Adrenaline: Pinpointing and reining in tail queries with quick voltage boosting Inproceedings
+Adrenaline: Pinpointing and reining in tail queries with quick voltage boosting Proceedings Article

 In: 2015 IEEE 21st International Symposium on High Performance Computer Architecture (HPCA), pp. 271–282, IEEE 2015.